gernsdorfer/ngrx-lite/README.md

 })
 ```

+Let's take a look at Redux DevTools and what happens in the example above.

-##### Store is init
+#### Store is initialized

-After the store is init you can find the store in the @ngrx/devtools
+After the store is initialized you can find the store in the `@ngrx/devtools`.

 ![State-Init](https://raw.githubusercontent.com/gernsdorfer/ngrx-lite/master/screens/component-store-devtools-init.png)

-##### Patch State
+#### Patch state

-After patch State you see this in your redux devtool.
-It's possbile to define an custom Actionname for your patch/set
+After patch state you see this in your Redux DevTools.
+It's possbile to define an custom action name for your patch/set state.
-State

 ![State-Init](https://raw.githubusercontent.com/gernsdorfer/ngrx-lite/master/screens/component-store-devtools-patch.png)

-### Router Store
+### Router store

-Import the `RouterStoreModule` into your main application to debug your state across all visited URL's.
+Import the `RouterStoreModule` into your main application to debug your state across all visited URLs.
 This module
-store's related URL to the current Store.
+stores related URLs to the current store.

 So it's possible to replay your state changes by revisiting the related url.

 ```ts